DeSoto Fireflite: Indianapolis 500 pace car

-In 1956 a gold and white Fireflite convertible was the Official Pace Car for the 1956 Indianapolis 500.
-While no official production figures for the pacesetter convertibles was ever released, research from National DeSoto Club members has narrowed it down to between 390-426 produced.
-Indianapolis 500 President Tony Hulman said the DeSoto was chosen unanimously by the track committee because it delivered outstanding performance and had superb handling characteristics.
+In 1956, a gold and white Fireflite convertible was the Official Pace Car for the 1956 Indianapolis 500.
+While no official production figures for the pacesetter convertibles were ever released, research from National DeSoto Club members has narrowed it down to between 390 and 426 produced.
+Indianapolis 500 President Tony Hulman said the DeSoto was chosen unanimously by the track committee because it delivered "outstanding performance and had superb handling characteristics."